Top 10 Recipes to Fix a Broken Heart

 For a festive Mexican breakfast, we do chorizo and huevos rancheros.
 Add refried beans and cheddar, and serve everything in bowls made of tortillas. —Paul Williams, Fort Mohave, Arizona

 Barley adds another dimension to an old-fashioned hamburger.
 My husband and I really enjoy these juicy patties with onion and barbecue sauce mixed right in. —Rosella Peters, Gull Lake, Saskatchewan

-A friend shared this rich velvety mousse recipe with me.
+A friend shared this rich velvety chocolate mousse recipe with me.
 I love to cook and have tons of recipes, but this one is a favorite.
 Best of all, it's easy to make. —Judy Spencer, San Diego, California

 Here’s an ooey-gooey treat that’s just right for campfires and cookouts. —Josh Carter, Birmingham, Alabama